 Beal's Conjecture can be also considered at the level of metamathematics when it is necessary to choose an adequate number system for solution of this problem.
 In the given case such an adequate number system was the system of right-angled numbers.
-This system have many interesting applications in natural sciences [3;5;6].
-In particular, it participates in forming a surface fractal consisted of decreasing right-angled triangles and revealed in quantum physics applications [6].
+This system have many interesting applications in natural sciences [2].
+In particular, it participates in forming a surface fractal consisted of decreasing right angle triangles and revealed in quantum physics applications.

 In conclusion we suppose that contemporary theoretical science seemed to be exhausted in its description of real world and new alternative bases of physics, chemistry, and other disciplines should be searched.
 These bases can be found by studying the diagram of Fig.1 representing kinematics and dynamics of any interaction processes in nature.
 One can begin for example at that all school trigonometry can be considered and described in visual language of potential geometrical constructions of Fig.1.
+Moreover, outstanding progress is expected in quantum informatics using quantum (phenomenological, in our terminology) approach in analogue computation of 3-dimensional space states described by a 4-dimensional space sphere according to the Poincare Conjecture and conditionally represented on Fig. 1 [2].
+Thus any objective reality can be adequately described with the aid of right mathematical perception leading to broadening of human consciousness and therefore discovering new possibilities in new fields of knowledge.
+It means that such quantum approach will allow to equate human perception with real physical and other natural processes.